XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Result and Discussion

 \subsubsection{Trajectory determination}

-We retrieved spectroscopic redshifts of galaxies associated with A754 from the NASA/IPAC Extragalactic Database (NED).
-Duplicate entries were removed by cross-matching objects within $3$~arcsec.
-We measured the line-of-sight velocities of galaxies relative to W-BCG; $v=(z-z_{\rm WB})c/(1+z_{\rm WB})$.
-We subsequently chose member galaxies within twice the anticipated caustic amplitude determined by the WL mass.
-Two galaxies, whose positions do not align with those identified in the HSC image, are additionally excluded.
-The resulting velocity map is shown in Figure \ref{fig:vmap}.
-We evaluated the central bi-weight estimation of member galaxies to downweight the outlier of the sparse sample, yielding $z_{\rm cbi}=0.05447_{-0.00026}^{+0.00024}$, which is in agreement with $z_{\rm EB}$ within $1\sigma$.
-We thus refer to $z_{\rm EB}$ as the main cluster redshift.
-We attempted to identify local velocity structures related to the WL mass structures utilizing a Gaussian-mixture model (GMM), but did not succeed.
-The central bi-weight velocity within a $5$ arcmin radius of W-BCG is $z_{\rm cbi}^{\rm W}=0.05410_{-0.00066}^{+0.00090}$, matching with $z_{\rm WB}$ within $1\sigma$.
-Altering the circle to $3$ arcminutes does not change the result.
-Consequently, we considered the redshifts of W-BCG and E-BCG to be indicative of the main and subclusters, respectively, namely, the line-of-sight velocity of the subcluster of $\tilde{v}_{{\rm WB},z}=+156\pm153\,{\rm km\,s^{-1}}$.
+As described in Sec \ref{subsec:specz}, we considered the redshifts of W-BCG and E-BCG to be indicative of the main and subclusters, respectively, namely, the line-of-sight velocity of the subcluster of $\tilde{v}_{{\rm WB},z}=+156\pm153\,{\rm km\,s^{-1}}$.
 Hereafter, we denote the relative position and velocity of the subcluster with respect to the main cluster by the symbols $\tilde{{\bm x}}_{\rm sub}$ and $\tilde{{\bm v}}_{\rm sub}$, respectively.
+The measurement error was estimated from 10,000 bootstrapping iterations within a radius of $0.7\,h_{70}^{-1}$ Mpc (slightly smaller than the separation of two BCGs) around each BCG, allowing overlaps, with the standard deviation of the velocity differences derived from $z_{\rm cbi}$ in each iteration adopted as the corresponding error.
+The radius was chosen to maximize the number of galaxies while excluding the other BCG.
 Given that gravitational forces bind the main and subclusters, the effects of the Hubble flow and the cosmic expansion are disregarded throughout the merging process.